naturalisticbrain/research-journal/research-journal/repronim/reproschema.md

 ---
 **Package Maintainance**
+### 12/04/2023 - 12/08/2023
+- met with Dorota on 12/07
+  - aim to finish LinkML part next week
+  - where to put the pytantic layer (decide next week)
+- YC works on demo/walkthrough next week

 ### 11/17/2023 - 12/01/2023
 - met with Satra and set up plans
   - new release with linkML should be done in December